National drug take back day on October 24 is a good reminder that safe medicine disposal saves lives

 There are over 100 free and confidential drop-box locations operating year-round and located at grocery stores, pharmacies, clinics, and other King County locations.
 The Hazardous Waste Management Program currently oversees the secure medicine return program in King County.
 Next year, the program will be transitioned to the Washington State Department of Health and available statewide.

 How do you participate in National Drug Take Back Day?
-Visit MED-Project.org to find a drop-box near you, or text MEDS to 667873.
+Visit the Safe Medicine Return Program to find a drop-box near you.
 Medicine mail-back envelopes are also available for homebound residents or people who have limited mobility.
 Visit the MED-project website and enter your zip code to find an online mail-back request form.
 For more information about National Take Back Day visit the DEA's website at takebackday.dea.gov.

 “The great news is that even if you can’t make it out to the National Take Back Day, you don’t have to wait to safely dispose of unused and expired medicines," says Erin James, Prevention Outreach Coordinator with King County Department of Community and Human Services.
 "Take back day is every day in King County.”